As someone not used to conveyancing in Taplow what is your top tip you can impart for the ownership transfer in Taplow

-I bought a studio flat in Taplow, conveyancing formalities finalised 8 years ago.
+I own a split level flat in Taplow, conveyancing formalities finalised 8 years ago.
 Can you shed any light on how much the price could be for a 90 year extension to my lease?
-Corresponding properties in Taplow with an extended lease are worth £222,000.
-The ground rent is £50 invoiced every year.
-The lease finishes on 21st October 2088
+Corresponding properties in Taplow with a long lease are worth £216,000.
+The average or mid-range amount of ground rent is £50 per annum.
+The lease ends on 21st October 2088

-With just 70 years unexpired we estimate the price of your lease extension to be between £9,500 and £11,000 plus plus your own and the landlord's "reasonable" professional fees.
+With just 69 years remaining on your lease the likely cost is going to range between £9,500 and £11,000 plus plus your own and the landlord's "reasonable" professional fees.

-The figure above a general guide to costs for extending a lease, but we are not able to advice on the actual costs without more comprehensive investigations.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt other concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
-You should not move forward placing reliance on this information without first getting professional advice.
+The figure above a general guide to costs for extending a lease, but we cannot give you the actual costs without more detailed due diligence.
+You should not use the figures in tribunal or court proceedings.
+There may be other concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+Please do not take any other action placing reliance on this information before seeking the advice of a professional.